brunoNetId/rhods-transfer-learning/README.md

        oc create route edge --service=minio-central --port=port9090
        ```
        Try opening (central) Minio's console using the newly created route `minio-central`.
 Make sure the buckets you see are the ones from `central`. \
-       You can delete the route after validation the service is healthy.
+       You can delete the route after validating the service is healthy.

 <br/>